VovaMelnyk/React-tasks/lesson_5.md

-# Занятие №5
+# Lesson  №5

-## Жизненный цикл
+## Life cycle

-### Задача №1
+### Task №1

-Показать стандартные методы жизненого цикла компонента в классах
+Show standard methods of a component lifestyle in classes

-### Задача №2
+### Task №2

-Все колекции преподавателей, городрв, факультетов записывать в localStorage
+All collections of tutors, cities, faculties are stored in localStorage

-### Задача №3
+### Task №3

-Все колекции преподавателей, городрв, факультетов cчитывать с localStorage при первой загрузке страницы
+Read all collections of tutors, cities, faculties from localStorage on first page load

-### Задача №4
+### Task №4

-Для модалки редактирования и удаления добавить возможность закрытия по кнопке ```ESC```
+For editing and deleting modals, add the ability to close using the ```ESC``` button